-However, when a holon's self-transcendence approaches zero (when its creativity is utterly minimal), then the reconstructive sciences collapse
+However, when a holon's self-transcendence approaches zero (when its creativity is utterly minimal), then the reconstructive sciences collapse into the predictive sciences.
+Historically, the empirical sciences got their start by studying precisely those holons that show minimal creativity [rocks in motion].

-. . .
+...
 By taking some of the dumbest holons in existence and making their study the study of "really real reality," these physical sciences . . . were largely responsible for the collapse of the Kosmas into the cosmos, for the reduction of the Great Holarchy of Being to the dumbest creatures on God's green earth, and for the leveling of a multidimensional reality to a flat and faded landscape defined by a minimum of creativity (and thus a maximum of predictive power).

 It would take such a turn of events as Heisenberg's uncertainty principle to remind us that even the constituents of rocks are neither as predictable nor as dumb as these silly reductionisms.
 In the meantime, the "ideal" of knowledge as predictive power would ruin virtually every field it was applied to (including rocks), because its very methods would erase any creativity it would find, thus erasing precisely what was novel, significant, valuable, meaningful (Wilber, 1995, p.
-48).2
+48).